SenseNet/sn-preview/docs/document-viewer-for-developers.md

 You can add a function that you can return whether the current user can see the functions button in the toolbar or not.
 For example Save function is only enabled for a user who  has a Save permission, so you create a function that return true only when the current user has Save permission for the current content and you call this function in this permission option.
 The option expects only true or false as a value.

 <div><span style="font-size: 16px;font-weight: bold;">getPC</span><span style="font-size: 16px;color:#008cd1">  function</span><span style="font-size: 16px;font-style: italic;color: #555">  (default: null)</span></div>
-The function that gives the actual pagecount and can be called from the plugin. (this function will be called, when the docviewer is refreshed)
+The function that gives the actual pagecount and can be called from the plugin (this function will be called, when the docviewer is refreshed).

 <div><span style="font-size: 16px;font-weight: bold;">getShapes</span><span style="font-size: 16px;color:#008cd1">  function</span><span style="font-size: 16px;font-style: italic;color: #555">  (default: null)</span></div>
-The function that gives the actual document's shapes and can be called from the plugin. (this function will be called, when the docviewer is refreshed)
+The function that gives the actual document's shapes and can be called from the plugin (this function will be called, when the docviewer is refreshed).

 ## Methods
 <div><span style="font-size: 16px;font-weight: bold;">setZoomLevel</span>